 Introducing a new pedestrian and cycle bridge - Garrison Crossing

 As Toronto’s downtown core continues to grow and evolve, the City continues to plan for new ways to enhance accessibility and connectivity around the expanding communities.
-Aware of the needs for a strong connection around Fort York, the City initiated a project to develop a bridge to allow pedestrian and cycle access from Trinity Bellwoods to the Fort York.
+Aware of the needs for a strong connection around Fort York, in the early 2000’s, the City initiated a project to develop a bridge to allow pedestrian and cycle access from Trinity Bellwoods to the Fort York.

-A Municipal Class Environmental Assessment (EA) was initiated in 2008 to determine a concept and design, but the bids for the concept and design exceeded the budget.
-Unfortunately, without a design that fit the budget the former Fort York and Pedestrian bridge, the Garrison Crossing, a key to strengthening the connectivity of the community, was at risk of not being built.
+In 2008, a Municipal Class Environmental Assessment (EA) was initiated to determine a concept and design, but the bids for the concept and design exceeded the budget.
+Unfortunately, without a design that fit the budget of the former Fort York Pedestrian and Cycle bridge, the Garrison Crossing, a key to strengthening the connectivity of the community was at risk of not being built.

-In 2012, City Council authorized City staff, Build Toronto and its development partners to integrate the bridge within the area development.
-In 2013, Build Toronto was invited to collaborate with the City on the project.
-Build Toronto, having expertise in the areas of identifying development opportunities, and in moving City properties from concept planning through to construction, initiated a plan to realize this important connection.
+In 2012, City Council authorized City staff, Build Toronto (now part of CreateTO) and its development partners to integrate the bridge within the area development.
+In 2013, Build Toronto (now part of CreateTO) was invited to collaborate with the City on the project.
+Build Toronto (now part of CreateTO), having expertise in the areas of identifying development opportunities, and in moving City properties from concept planning through to construction, initiated a plan to realize this important connection.

 Based on multiple factors such as budget restrictions, local transportation needs, tight timelines, stakeholder engagement, the need for flexibility in design to allow for innovation and a host of other considerations, a nontraditional procurement model was recommended to facilitate optimal design and cost-effective construction.

-Since then, Build Toronto has engaged WSP as its project managers.
-The team advising on the bridge process have specific rail, structural, design and community planning expertise pertaining to large infrastructure projects – helping to ensure our collective success in this project.
+Build Toronto (now part of CreateTO) then engaged WSP as its project managers.
+The team advised on the bridge process and had specific rail, structural, design and community planning expertise pertaining to large infrastructure projects – helping to ensure our collective success in this project.

-Design development began in the fall and construction of the bridge started in the spring of 2016 for completion in the summer of 2018.
+Design development began in the fall and construction of the bridge started in the spring of 2016 for completion in the fall of 2019.

-Build Toronto, with its project partners, is working with the City to achieve the highest quality design within the City’s budget so that this vital community connection project can move forward and become a reality.
+CreateTO, with its project partners, worked with the City to achieve the highest quality design within the City’s budget so that this vital community connection project could become a reality.

 Used across Canadian infrastructure markets, the Design-Build model sets an effective platform for undertaking public projects by better leveraging private sector expertise – and provides the structure needed to get large City infrastructure projects off the ground.
 In this model, the private sector company selected to help deliver the public project, carries more risk and ownership over the completion of the project, than is typical in a City of Toronto run process.

-For instance, the Design-Bid-Build model focused detailed design as the first step, whereas the Design-Build model starts to consider the constraints of the project immediately, as part of its design planning.
-This allows the Design-Builder the flexibility to determine the appropriate response and detailed design requirements to best
+As an example, the Design-Bid-Build model focuses detailed design as the first step, whereas the Design-Build model starts to consider the constraints of the project immediately, as part of its design planning.
+This allows the Design-Builder the flexibility to determine the appropriate response and detailed design requirements to best deliver the project.

-By focusing on the various project considerations from planning through to development, the Design-Build model best supports the
+By focusing on the various project considerations from planning through to development, the Design-Build model best supported the Garrison Crossing project.